kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 - To provide rollbacks in case of an in-place update failure.
 Failed updates need to be fixed manually by the user on the machine or by replacing the machine.
 - Introduce any API changes both in core Cluster API or in KCP (or any other control plane provider).
+- Support more than one pluggable update extensions (future goal).
 - Allow in-place updates for single-node clusters without the requirement to reprovision hosts (future goal).

 ## Proposal

-We propose to extend upgrade workflows to call External Update Extensions, if defined.
+We propose to extend KCP and MachineDeployment rollout workflows to call External Update Extensions, if defined.

 Initially, this feature will be implemented without making API changes in the current core Cluster API objects.
 It will follow Kubernetes' feature gate mechanism.
 All functionality related to In-Place Updates will be available only if the `InPlaceUpdates` feature flag is set to true.
 It is disabled unless explicitly configured.

-This proposal introduces a Lifecycle Hook named `ExternalUpdate` for communication between CAPI and external update implementers.
-Multiple external updaters can be registered, each of them only covering a subset of machine changes.
+This proposal introduces three new Lifecycle Hooks named `CanUpdateMachine`, `CanUpdateMachineSet` and `UpdateMachine` for communication between CAPI and external update implementers.

+Multiple external updaters can be registered, each of them only covering a subset of machine changes (*).
 The CAPI controllers will ask the external updaters what kind of changes they can handle and, based on the response, compose and orchestrate them to achieve the desired state.

 With the introduction of this experimental feature, users may want to apply the in-place updates workflow to a subset of CAPI clusters only.
 By leveraging CAPI's `RuntimeExtension`, we can provide a namespace selector via [`ExtensionConfig`](https://cluster-api.sigs.k8s.io/tasks/experimental-features/runtime-sdk/implement-extensions#extensionconfig).
 This allows us to support cluster selection at the namespace level (only clusters/machines namespaces that match the selector) without applying API changes.

+(*) In the first iteration the number of external updaters will be limited to one.

 ### User Stories